DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 - The `this` keyword refers to the column's configuration.

-- If the DataGrid data is [grouped](/concepts/05%20Widgets/DataGrid/45%20Grouping '/Documentation/Guide/Widgets/DataGrid/Grouping/'), this option does not apply.
+- If the DataGrid data is [grouped](/concepts/05%20Widgets/DataGrid/45%20Grouping '/Documentation/Guide/Widgets/DataGrid/Grouping/'), this property does not apply.
 To sort group rows, use the [calculateGroupValue](/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateGroupValue') and [groupCellTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupCellTemplate) properties.
 Refer to this <a href="https://github.com/DevExpress-Examples/DataGrid---How-to-apply-custom-sorting-to-a-grouped-column" target="_blank">Github repository</a> for an example.

 [/note]